For many events, roughly 80% of the effects come from 20% of the causes. (Pareto principle)

 How to Convert a Blog Post into a PDF

-Watch this video on how to quickly convert a blog post into a PDF; then we’ll talk some more.
+Watch the following video on how to quickly convert a blog post into a PDF; then we’ll talk more.

 TL;DR: For those of you with a short attention span or working mothers, here’s the Skinny: use PrintFriendly.com to quickly convert your blog posts into PDFs.
 You can also download PrintFriendly Chrome extension to save even more time.

-For specific instructions on correctly editing the post before saving it as a PDF, you’ll just have to watch the video above or learn from your own mistakes.
+For specific instructions on editing your post before saving it as a PDF, you’ll just have to watch the video above or… learn from your own mistakes. 😆 😉